Moving Narratives Fellowship (Cyle 2)

 Presented and supported by: Prince Claus Fund & British Council

-Artists: Adit Dewan (Bangladesh), Assem Hendawi (Egypt), Hoo Fan Chon (Malaysia), Leonardo Martinelli (Brazil), Maham Chiragh (Pakistan), Nazira Karima (Kazakhstan / Tajikistan), Pamina Sebastião (Angola), Sikarnt Skooli (Thailand), Vikrant Bhise (India), Vincent Rumahlione (Indonesia), Yara Boustany (Lebanon), Zakiyah (South Africa)
+Artists: Adit Dewan (Bangladesh), Assem Hendawi (Egypt), Hoo Fan Chon (Malaysia), Leonardo Martinelli (Brazil), Maham Chiragh (Pakistan), Nazira Karima (Kazakhstan / Tajikistan), Pamina Sebastião (Angola), Sikarnt Skoolisariyaporn (Thailand), Vikrant Bhise (India), Vincent Rumahloine (Indonesia), Yara Boustany (Lebanon), Zakiyah Haffejee (South Africa)

 Moving Narratives Fellowship Cycle 2 cohort, Amsterdam 2025